aysia-alexandra/dig-ed/_texts/Ring.md

 source: Project Gutenburg
 publication-date: 1954
 ---
-RING ONCE FOR DEATH

-                    BY ROBERT ARTHUR

-              Illustrator: Ernie Barth

     The power of the old gods was certainly nothing for Mark and Edith a modern, twentieth-century couple to worry about.
 After all everybody dies!